Sofiyyah1/-HackerRank-Challenge/JavaScript - 30 Days of Code/README.md

 > [HackerRank Challenge](https://www.hackerrank.com/domains/tutorials/30-days-of-code "HackRank")

-### Below is a table containing the link to the challange and the solution
+#### Below is a table containing the link to the challanges and the solutions

 | #   | Challenge                                                                           | Solution - JavaScript                                                    |
 | --- | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------------ |